Support Home > LTL / Oversized Freight Shipping >

 Liftgate Limitations

 LTL liftgate capacity is an important limitation to consider.
 The maximum weight a standard liftgate can load is 2500lbs (1133kg).
 If the pallet you want to ship is greater than the limitation, you may need to split it into two pallet loads to avoid any complications.
 Liftgate dimensions are also an important factor to consider when setting up your shipments.
-Most liftgates can handle freight this is equal to or less than 96 inches (244cm) wide, and 48 inches (122cm) deep.
+Most liftgates can handle freight that is equal to or less than 96 inches (244cm) wide, and 48 inches (122cm) deep.